Network synthesis filters: Impedance and admittance parameters

+The polynomial square root process may be used to obtain z_{12} and y_{12} in complete polynomial form, assuming the polynomials under the square root are squared polynomials, which is not guaranteed.
+If y_{12} or z_{12} are not squared polynomials, they may be made squared by multiplying both the numerator and denominator with an auxiliary Hurwitz polynomial.

 Prototype filters

 Prototype filters are used to make the process of filter design less labour-intensive.
 The prototype is usually designed to be a low-pass filter of unity nominal impedance and unity cut-off frequency, although other schemes are possible.
 The full design calculations from the relevant mathematical functions and polynomials are carried out only once.
 The actual filter required is obtained by a process of scaling and transforming the prototype.

 Values of prototype elements are published in tables, one of the first being due to Sidney Darlington.
 Both modern computing power and the practice of directly implementing filter transfer functions in the digital domain have largely rendered this practice obsolete.

 A different prototype is required for each order of filter in each class.
 For those classes in which there is attenuation ripple, a different prototype is required for each value of ripple.
 The same prototype may be used to produce filters which have a different bandform from the prototype.
 For instance low-pass, high-pass, band-pass and band-stop filters can all be produced from the same prototype.